CALLHOME American English Speech

 LDC User Agreement for Non-Members

 |Licensing Instructions:||Subscription & Standard Members, and Non-Members|

-The CALLHOME English corpus of telephone speech consists of 120 unscripted telephone conversations between native speakers of English.
+CALLHOME American English Speech was developed by the Linguistic Data Consortium (LDC) and consists of 120 unscripted 30-minute telephone conversations between native speakers of English.

-All calls, which lasted up to 30 minutes, originated in North America; 90 of the 120 calls were placed to various locations overseas, while the remaining 30 were placed within North America.
+All calls originated in North America; 90 of the 120 calls were placed to various locations outisde of North America, while the remaining 30 calls were made within North America.
 Most participants called family members or close friends.

-This corpus contains speech data files ONLY, along with the minimal amount of documentation needed to describe the contents and format of the speech files and the software packages needed to uncompress the speech data.
-The transcripts and documentation (LDC97T14) are available separately, as is an associated lexicon (LDC97L20).
+This corpus contains speech data files with documentation describing their contents and format along with the software packages needed to uncompress the speech data.
+Corresponding transcripts and documentation (LDC97T14) are available separately, as is an associated lexicon (LDC97L20).